jeffreyshen19/political-cartoon-visualizer/README.md

 # Political Cartoon Visualizer
 Visualization of political cartoon usage over time.
-Developed for an internship w/ the LoC as a demonstration of the Beyond Words dataset.
+Developed for an internship w/ the LoC as a demonstration of Cartoon Drawings Collection